fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 })
 ```

 There is a slight cosmetic flaw in our application.
 Even though the filter is set to <i>ALL</i> by default, the associated radio button is not selected.
-Naturally this issue can be fixed, but since this is an unpleasant but ultimately harmless bug we will save the fix for later.
+Naturally, this issue can be fixed, but since this is an unpleasant but ultimately harmless bug we will save the fix for later.

 ### Redux Toolkit

 As we have seen so far, Redux's configuration and state management implementation requires quite a lot of effort.
-This is manifested for example in the reducer and action creator related code which has somewhat repetitive boilerplate code.
+This is manifested for example in the reducer and action creator-related code which has somewhat repetitive boilerplate code.
 [Redux Toolkit](https://redux-toolkit.js.org/) is a library that solves these common Redux-related problems.
 The library for example greatly simplifies the configuration of the Redux store and offers a large variety of tools to ease state management.

 Let's start using Redux Toolkit in our application by refactoring the existing code.
 First, we will need to install the library: